Let Mutual Respect And Gratefulness Reflect Our True Self

 When I'm gone, keep kissing boys in the street.

 People say respect comes easy based on two formats; seniority and priority.
-Older people secure their spots based on seniority while our ideal images based on priority.
+Older people secure their spots based on seniority, while our ideal images are based on priority.
 But is this true?
 Uncle Hex respected grandmama's pride and image, so he separated himself from her.
 But grandmama failed to respect the sanctity of his love.
-She played it out as a mistake; believed him and his partner to be a dread to society and virtue.
-Once she realised her mistake, she pleaded guilty; but now he disrespected her wishes, for his hurt ego stood tall over his mother's pleas and warm tears for forgiveness.
+She played it out as a mistake; she believed him and his partner to be a dread to society and virtue.
+Once she realized her mistake, she pleaded guilty.
+Now it was his turn.
+He disrespected her wishes, for his hurt ego stood tall over his mother's pleas and warm tears for forgiveness.

 Respect and love are two sides of the same page; in fact, effortless when it's deserved.
-But how do we decide the list of deserving people?
+But how do we decide on the list of deserving people?
 Respect is an equivalent exchange.
-Your thoughts, your actions and your words.
-When you respect you beget respect.
-Let us endeavour to be more conscious about our ways of treating others.
-This Respect Day, each individual should aspire to create an environment to encourage people to focus on aspects and ways to respect others, irrespective of absurd defined formats.
+Our thoughts, our actions, and our words.
+Respect begets respect.
+Let us endeavor to be more conscious about our ways of treating others.
+Each individual should aspire to create an environment to encourage people to focus on aspects and ways to respect others, their boundaries, and views irrespective of absurd defined formats.